JamesHutchison/megamock/README.md

 Supported Python Versions: 3.10+

 ## New!
 Use the official GPT!
 A OpenAI ChatGPT+ GPT has been created for MegaMock!
 Ask questions about library usage or have it generate tests!
 The GPT has been coached on test generation and should outperform vanilla GPT-4.
-The GPT is available at: TBD
+The GPT is available at: https://chat.openai.com/g/g-DtZiDVQsz-python-megamock-test-generation-assistant

 The GPT is experimental.
 It has a tendency to regress during conversations.
 If it starts mixing MegaMock and Mock, remind it to double check that its following its instructions.
 Its been coached on a specific pytest style but you tell it do something else.
+It tends to be aggressive with the mocking, so you'll need to reel it in and use your judgement on what ultimately makes sense to mock.
+Don't mock something you don't need to.
+Don't create unit tests using mocks that will just shadow required integration tests.

 ### Installation